ClickCease

 Frequently Asked Questions

-Can a judge overrule a hung jury?
+Can a judge override a hung jury?

 How common are hung juries?

-Can public opinion influence the outcome of a retrial after a hung jury?
+Can public opinion influence retrial outcomes?

 Glossary